sk00l/minproj2/README.md

 ## Instruction to run this project

 1. Clone this repo
-2. In root directory (where the back and front folder is)
+2. In root directory (where the backend and frontend folder is)

 ```bash